Summary

-The challenges break down into several categories:
+The challenges fall into several categories:

 A Taxonomy of Time-Series Anomalies